FredNass/ceph_petasan/README.md

 The purpose of this documentation is to:
 - provide insights regarding the production use of PetaSAN iSCSI GWs with an external Ceph cluster and VMware ESXi clients
-- provide a guide [link to documentation] to set up PetaSAN iSCSI GWs with an external Ceph cluster.
+- provide a [guide](docs/INSTALLATION.md) to set up PetaSAN iSCSI GWs with an external Ceph cluster.

 # Why choosing PetaSAN's iSCSI implementation?